William J Miller Bill Caudill and Martha Ann Whitaker

 By: Phil Primack

-To most folks from Letcher County, the C.B.
+To most folks from Letcher Co the C.B.
 Caudill Store was the place to go to get some gas, groceries, pipe fitting or other supplies.
 Included in any transaction was the chance to talk about the weather, family, friends or anything else in the Blackey breeze with storekeepers Gaynell - C.B.'s daughter - and Joe Begley.

 To most folks not from Letcher County - touring college students, reporters, federal poverty warriors, foundation funders and community activists - the C.B.
 Caudill Store was the front - porch stage for Joe Begley to rail against strip mining, oil and gas exploitation or any of the other causes for which tall Joe stood.
 Gaynell would generally sit on the swinging chair or hold the fort behind the counter, full of her own wisdom but content to defer to Joe's determined outspokenness.